opentargets/genetics-finemapping/readme.md

 =====================

 Todo:
-- change bio_feature to bio_feature
+- write command to log

 ### Requirements
 - GCTA (>= v1.91.3) must be available in `$PATH`